rockerritesh/safe-mcp/techniques/SAFE-T1004/README.md

 According to security research on service discovery and name collision attacks, attackers have developed sophisticated variations:

-1. **Subdomain Takeover**: Exploiting abandoned subdomains or DNS misconfigurations to host malicious MCP servers at trusted domains
+1. **Subdomain Takeover**: Exploiting abandoned subdomains or DNS misconfigurations to host malicious MCP servers at trusted domains.
+This technique leverages expired domain registrations or misconfigured DNS records pointing to external services that attackers can claim.

-2. **Certificate Pinning Bypass**: Using compromised or misissued certificates to impersonate HTTPS endpoints
+2. **Certificate Pinning Bypass**: Using compromised or misissued certificates to impersonate HTTPS endpoints.
+Attackers may exploit certificate authority vulnerabilities or social engineering to obtain certificates for legitimate-looking domains.

-3. **Multi-Vector Collision**: Combining name collision with DNS hijacking and registry poisoning for higher success rates
+3. **Multi-Vector Collision**: Combining name collision with DNS hijacking and registry poisoning for higher success rates.
+Attackers simultaneously target multiple discovery mechanisms to increase the probability of successful impersonation.

-4. **Time-Based Attacks**: Registering malicious servers during maintenance windows or registry updates when verification may be relaxed
+4. **Time-Based Attacks**: Registering malicious servers during maintenance windows or registry updates when verification may be relaxed.
+Attackers monitor registry update schedules and exploit periods of reduced security oversight.

 ## Impact Assessment
 - **Confidentiality**: High — Attacker gains access to all data and credentials that would be accessible to the legitimate server